Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 Best Trekking Guidebooks

 We used Pritchard-Jones and Gibbons in 2014.
 It was disappointing.
-We wished we’d simply taken the Lonely Planet Langtang chapter, instead.
+We wished we’d simply taken a digital version of the Lonely Planet Langtang chapter, instead.

 Best Travel Guidebooks